USB Firmware Compilation

 - For normal use, please

-SSH Connect to the Upper Computer
+SSH into the Upper Computer

 - Before compiling the firmware, you need to